 Delaware Indians signing the Treaty of Penn with Benjamin West

-The Treaty of Shackamaxon, otherwise known as William Penn’s Treaty with the Indians or “Great Treaty,” is Pennsylvania’s most longstanding historical tradition.
-According to the tradition, soon after William Penn (1644-1718) arrived in Pennsylvania in late October 1682, he met with Lenni Lenape Indians in the riverside town of Shackamaxon (present-day Fishtown).
-There, beneath a majestic elm, they exchanged promises of perpetual friendship.
+The Treaty of Shackamaxon with the Indians, otherwise known as William Penn’s Treaty or “Great Treaty,” is Pennsylvania’s most longstanding historical tradition.
+According to the legend, soon after William Penn (1644-1718) arrived in Pennsylvania in late October 1682, he met with Lenni Lenape Indians in the riverside town of Shackamaxon (sack-a-max-on) present-day Fishtown.
+And there, beneath a majestic elm, they exchanged promises of everlasting friendship.

 the Penn belt of wampum

-In 1857, Granville John Penn donated to the Historical Society of Pennsylvania a belt of wampum (shell beads) depicting two men joining hands; the Lenapes had purportedly presented it to his great grandfather at the Treaty.
+In 1857, Granville John Penn donated to the Historical Society of Pennsylvania a belt of wampum (shell beads) depicting two men joining hands; the Lenapes had purportedly presented it to his great grandfather at the signing of the Treaty.

-All the children played together outside except when the boys wanted to play war.
-Then the girls found better things more interesting to them to play with.
-They would play house with their doll and pretend to be a mother, or have a tea party.
+All the children played together outside, except when the boys wanted to play war.
+Then the girls had no problem keeping busy doing more exciting girl things.
+They would playhouse with their doll and pretend to be a mother or have a tea party.
 Girls liked to read books and notes from each other.
-At church the girls gathered in a circle and usually were left un-attended.
+At church, the girls gathered in a circle and usually were left unattended.
 The teachers spent more time with the boys because the girls were better behaved.
-They love to gossip about the boys when they got into trouble and, “old so and so said”, stuff.
+They love to gossip about the boys when they got into trouble and what “so and so said.”
 Girls love to have sleepovers whenever they could.
-Girls spent a great deal of time whispering and giggling, and passing notes.
+Girls spent a great deal of time whispering and giggling and passing notes.

 girls playing together